VSTTE 2024

 Invited Tutorial

-Sebastian Ullrich and Joachim Breitner (KIT)
+Sebastian Ullrich and Joachim Breitner (Lean FRO)

 Title: The Lean Programming Language and Theorem Prover

 Abstract: Lean is an interactive theorem prover and general-purpose programming language developed by the Lean Focused Research Organization (Lean FRO).
 It has gotten much attention as the basis for the vast mathematical library (mathlib) and successes in formalizing contemporary research mathematics, but as a general purpose system, it can also be used for authoring and verifying software among other applications.
-In this tutorial we will get acquainted with Lean, and get a feel for using Lean to verify pure functional programs.
-Check back here closer to October for more details.

 Biographies: Sebastian is the Head of Engineering at the Lean FRO, which he co-founded together with Leonardo de Moura, creator of Lean, in 2023.
 A Lean contributor since 2015, Sebastian was drawn to the project by its focus on general language design as well as user interaction.
 He wrote his PhD thesis on the design and extensibility of the user-facing “frontend” of Lean 4, the current version of Lean.
 He is the main author of Lean 4’s macro system Lean’s notational flexibility is based on.
 When not programming, Sebastian instead enjoys following program-guided activities such as playing rhythm games and the piano.